BrightSoul/ElasticSearchAspNetHotelReservations/readme.md

 * Search by city / geographical search;
 * Ordering/boosting by price or discout rate;
 * The actual room reservation, as this demo focuses on search.
 Reservation entites can by added to the database by hand or via Entity Framework, though.
+> Please note: this code is not intended to be used in production.
+For instance, the ElasticSearch index is deleted and recreated every minute and makes users wait until then.
+This is, of course, far from ideal.
+Consider updating documents in response to domain events, instead.

 Preview
 -------